-Father's Day Ideas for No-Good Fathers
+Father's Day Ideas for No-Good or Absent Fathers

-In what way/s has he helped you grow (whether he meant to or not)?
+- In what way/s has he helped you grow (whether he meant to or not)?

-Were there any good times?
+- Were there any good times?

-Did the bad times result in your becoming stronger or wiser?
+- Did the bad times result in your becoming stronger or wiser?

-Did your discovery of what you don't want in the relationship point out what you do want?
+- Did your discovery of what you don't want in the relationship point out what you do want?
 (That's a really valuable gift!)

 You can convert any one or several of these answers into an honest celebration of your relationship with your father, whatever its nature.
 And, of course, the same is true if you had more than one father, or if you found a male mentor as a substitute.
 You could even celebrate your own self-fathering.

 If you did have more than one father or want to include yourself as a father to yourself, you could go through the following processes separately with each father figure you decide to honor.
-Let's look at gift choosing in terms of time.
+Let's look at gift-choosing in terms of time.